Following up with potential business prospects is the single most important factor to help you win more deals.

 Also, personalize as best as you can so it does not seem like a cold, auto-generated response.
 Check out some email follow up template examples here: https://goo.gl/OQFpai

 Finally, try sending emails outside of normal business hours.
-A study by Experian shows that email reponse rates are highest in the evenings between 8:00pm and 12:00am.
+A study by Experian shows that email response rates are highest in the evenings between 8:00pm and 12:00am.
+You can schedule your emails to be delivered at just the right time for recipients with Right Inbox’s email scheduler.

 3. Stay Organized